 The Treasury bond book is mainly composed of high-quality government and supranational bonds and to a lesser extent investment grade corporate bonds.
 Before bonds are purchased, the Treasury Unit reviews research reports published by external credit rating agencies to get a better understanding not only on the financial aspect of the government or company but also with respect to their ESG criteria.
-In line with the Bank's risk appetite and Treasury Policy, the Treasury Unit takes a conservative stance with respect to the Treasury bond book, hence market and liquidity risk are mitigated as the exposure to issuers with a low ESG score is heavily curtailed.
+In line with the Bank's risk appetite and Treasury & Market Risk Policy, the Treasury Unit takes a conservative stance with respect to the Treasury bond book, hence market and liquidity risk are mitigated as the exposure to issuers with a low ESG score is heavily curtailed.

-The investment guidelines in the Treasury Policy are structured in such a way to permit a more generous investment towards those bonds which have a high credit rating while limiting the investment exposure towards those bonds which have a lower credit rating.
+The investment guidelines in the Treasury & Market Risk Policy are structured in such a way to permit a more generous investment towards those bonds which have a high credit rating while limiting the investment exposure towards those bonds which have a lower credit rating.
 The policy prohibits any investments made below a specified credit rating.
 Once a bond is shortlisted for purchase by the Treasury Unit, the bond details are presented to the Management Credit Committee for approval.

 The template below shows the Bank's exposures to firms which are among the top 20 most carbon-intensive worldwide as published by sources recommended in the EBA Guidelines.
 This analysis takes into consideration the Bank's investments and lending portfolios.
-As at 31 December 2022, the Bank had exposures within its investments portfolio to three firms included in this list.
-These exposures represent 0.18% of the total gross carrying amount of the investments and lending portfolios and, hence, is considered to be immaterial.
+As at 31 December 2023, the Bank had exposures within its investments portfolio to two firms (Dec-22: three) included in this list.
+These exposures represent 0.12% (Dec-22: 0.18%) of the total gross carrying amount of the investments and lending portfolios and, hence, is considered to be immaterial.